dustpg/LongUI/README.md

 **Hardware Acceleration**
   - gpu render based on direct2d now
   - dynamic gpu change support(like surface book)
+  - hardware acceleration layered window support(on win8.1 and higher)

 **Freedom License**
   - the code is almost all written by myself, and under MIT License